What will your customers want from you this January? Here are 10 marketing ideas to get you started.

 Some people love it.
 They feel fired up and ready to go.
 Goals set, ideas flowing.
 Ready to spend money with your business.

-A look at Pinterest trends reveals people are searching for beautiful places & healthy drinks,among other things, giving you an idea of what customers might be thinking of.
+A look at Pinterest trends reveals people are searching for vision boards to plan their new year, outfit inspiration including hair and nails among other things, giving you an idea of what customers might be thinking of.

 Others find January hard.
 After Christmas lights and New Years Eve excitement, there is nothing to do immediately.
 It's still cold and dark, one of the longest (seeming) months.
-January features Blue Monday, January 18th, apparently the day of the year many feel depressed.
+January features Blue Monday, this year falling on January 16th, apparently the day of the year many feel depressed.

 For these people finding comfort and support may be a priority, so how can your business help?